DejanJoksimovic/jsScript/README.md

 * Minification, is the process of removing all unnecessary characters from the source codes that are there for readability reasons.
 This process is used to optimize builds and code size.
 Uglify js ass a part of node (npm)
 * Priority of css selectors is done by specificity.
 The more specific the selector is it is ‘stronger’.
 * Strict mode makes several changes to semantics:
     *   Silent errors throw errors (changing object after freeze, this in function is undefined instead of window)
     * Some optimizations so could run faster
     *   Prohibits syntax for next releases
 * Object.freeze(obj).
 Obj cannot be changed.
 * Self invoking function (function() {}())
 * Promise.any method is similar to Promise.race but the promise returned by this method does not execute the catch block as soon as any of the promises gets rejected.
 Instead, it waits until any of the promises resolves.
 If none of the promises is resolved, catch block will get executed.
 If any of the promises have resolved first, then block will be executed.
+* xpath is query language for xml
+* meta tag robot: "noindex", don't index page while web site is in development
+* in the html form, every control should have 'name' attribute which is serve the purpose to map params for submit.
+* content tag is used for displaying on google search
+* image tag in html5 doesn't need to close
+* mailto:[mail.com]
+* a with name attribute but without href attribute is and anchor

 REACT, REDUX: